King Receives French President, Says World Must Push For Immediate Gaza Ceasefire

-His Majesty stressed that the continuation of the Israeli aggression on Gaza will have disastrous repercussions on the entire region.
+His Majesty stressed that the continuation of the Israeli aggression on Gaza will have disastrous repercussions on the entire region, according to a Royal Court statement.

 The King called for immediate action to facilitate the delivery of sufficient and sustainable humanitarian aid to the Strip, which faces catastrophic humanitarian conditions.

-His Majesty warned of extremist settler violence against Palestinians in the West Bank, as well as violations in Muslim and Christian holy sites in Jerusalem, which could lead to chaos in the West Bank.
+His Majesty warned of extremist settler violence against Palestinians in the occupied West Bank, as well as violations in Muslim and Christian holy sites in Jerusalem, which could lead to chaos in the West Bank, the statement said.

 The King also reaffirmed Jordan's complete rejection of the forced displacement of Palestinians in the West Bank and Gaza.